Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: The proposed model

 \item \textbf{Exponential bridge:} In the second example, the forward process $Z^h$ is an exponential bridge targeting a specific state $x_1$.
 Here, we can sample from the data distribution by starting the backward process $\cev{Z^h}$ at $Z^h_{\zeta-}=x_1$.

-\item \textbf{Hitting a large sphere:} In the third example, if the radius $R$ is chosen sufficiently large, $\PR_\alpha(Z^h_{\zeta-} \in dy)$ is approximately a uniform distribution over the sphere, which can then serve as an initial distribution for $\cev{Z^h}$.
+\item \textbf{Hitting a large sphere:} In the third example, if $\alpha$ is compactly supported and the radius $R$ is chosen sufficiently large, $\PR_\alpha(Z^h_{\zeta-} \in dy)$ is approximately a uniform distribution over the sphere, which can then serve as an initial distribution for $\cev{Z^h}$.
 If helpful, the forward process can be approximated by \eqref{eq:OU-approx}, which allows a more direct sampling. \end{enumerate}

-In the idealized setting where $\alpha$ is known analytically, generation via the backward process for unconditional sampling, i.e., sampling from\ $\alpha$, proceeds as described in Algorithm \ref{alg:gen_all_known}.
+In the idealised setting where $\alpha$ is known analytically, generation via the backward process for unconditional sampling, i.e., sampling from\ $\alpha$, proceeds as described in Algorithm \ref{alg:gen_all_known}.
 This algorithm is derived from the results presented in Section \ref{subsec:time_reversal}.

 The simulation of the backward process up to the lifetime $\zeta$ can be implemented using standard numerical methods, such as the Euler--Maruyama scheme.
-In the most general setup, the backward process terminates at a randomized Markovian stopping time of the form
+In the most general setup, the backward process terminates at a randomised Markovian stopping time of the form

 where $E$ is an independent exponential random variable and $A^h_t$ is an additive functional supported within the data distribution, which describes the measure of killing.
 For a detailed mathematical discussion and numerical approximations of $A^h$, see \cite{bally1989approximation,stoica1992approximation,christensen2024existence}.
 This framework directly enables simulation but poses challenges for estimation.
 However, the situation becomes significantly simpler when the data distribution $\alpha$ resides within a polar set, as will be discussed in the following section.